setupxinyminutes/setupxinyminutes/docs/index.md

 The goal of "Setup X in Y Minutes" is to have for each language X

 - a fairly vanilla setup to get started,
-- more opinionated/specialized setups,
+- *maybe* more opinionated/specialized setups,
-- and a discussion about the ecosystem of X.
+- and *maybe* a discussion about the ecosystem of X.

+For each setup there is a `Dockerfile` to recreate the setup.

 ## Contributing